fmaste/Haskell/README.md

 - It should reduce unnecessary diversity in functional programming languages.

 [This documents](https://wiki.haskell.org/Language_and_library_specification) describes the results of that (and subsequent) committee’s efforts: a purely functional programming language called Haskell, ***named after the logician Haskell B. Curry whose work provides the logical basis for much of ours***.

+TL;DR; from this short post full of irony: [A Brief, Incomplete, and Mostly Wrong History of Programming Languages](https://james-iry.blogspot.com/2009/05/brief-incomplete-and-mostly-wrong.html).

+`1990 - A committee formed by Simon Peyton-Jones, Paul Hudak, Philip Wadler, Ashton Kutcher, and People for the Ethical Treatment of Animals creates Haskell, a pure, non-strict, functional language.
+Haskell gets some resistance due to the complexity of using monads to control side effects.
+Wadler tries to appease critics by explaining that "a monad is a monoid in the category of endofunctors, what's the problem?"`

 ### Why?